Chairman and CEO, Revolution; Founder and Partner, Revolution Growth; Co-Founder, America Online; Chairman, Case Foundation

 Steve has been a leading voice in shaping government policy on issues related to entrepreneurship, working across the aisle to advance public policies that expand access to capital and talent.
 He was instrumental in passing the JOBS (Jumpstart Our Business Startups) Act and the Investing in Opportunities Act, and is active in advocating on behalf of immigration reform and legislation that supports and accelerates the emergence of startup ecosystems in rising cities.

 Steve served as the Chair of the Smithsonian Institution, the world’s largest museum and research complex.
 In his role, Steve led the Board of Regents’ efforts to increase the Institution’s reach, impact and relevance.

 Steve is also Chairman of the Case Foundation, which he established with his wife Jean in 1997.
 Together the Cases have invested in hundreds of organizations, initiatives and partnerships with a focus on leveraging the Internet and entrepreneurial approaches to strengthen the social sector.

-Steve was born and raised in Hawaii and retains active ties to his home state, but has lived in the Washington D.C. area for more than 25 years.
+Steve was born and raised in Hawaii and retains active ties to his home state, but has lived in the Washington D.C. area for more than 30 years.